LukeGrahamLandry/DiscordByExample/README.md

 ```

 I use the pip package `python-dotenv` to load the bot token from a `.env` text file, but you're free to do it differently.
 Just make sure you never share the token!

+## Extension Challenges

+Throughout the projects there are ideas for additional features you could implement to practice your programming skills.
+These will generally require knowledge of the discord api not covered in the project.
+Get comfortable using Google and the resources above to solve problems on your own.
+They may be hard, you'll probably need a solid grasp of python programming fundamentals to attempt them.